petercai/notes/Kubernetes/minikube/Minikube.md

 - **NodePort** services expose the service on a port on each node in the cluster.
 The `nodePort` field specifies the port to be used.
 - Ensure there are no firewall rules blocking the port.

-If you encounter any issues or need further assistance, feel free to ask! [[1]](https://stackoverflow.com/questions/63600378/cant-access-minikube-service-using-nodeport-from-host-on-mac) [[2]](https://minikube.sigs.k8s.io/docs/handbook/accessing/) [[3]](https://www.slingacademy.com/article/minikube-how-to-expose-a-service-externally-to-the-outside-world-external-ip/)
+If you encounter any issues or need further assistance, feel free to ask! [[IB from chatgpt]](https://stackoverflow.com/questions/63600378/cant-access-minikube-service-using-nodeport-from-host-on-mac) [[2]](https://minikube.sigs.k8s.io/docs/handbook/accessing/) [[3]](https://www.slingacademy.com/article/minikube-how-to-expose-a-service-externally-to-the-outside-world-external-ip/)

 References